urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 57. The Duke and the Minister
-> **Target Words**: `apology, bold, capture, cardinal, duke, expose, guilty, hire, innocent, jail, minister, ordinary, permanent, preserve, pronounce, resemble, symptom, tobacco, twin, witch`
+> `apology, bold, capture, cardinal, duke, expose, guilty, hire, innocent, jail, minister, ordinary, permanent, preserve, pronounce, resemble, symptom, tobacco, twin, witch`

 A mean duke grew tobacco, and his cardinal rule was to always keep the plants healthy.
 The duke’s top minister was his twin brother.
 They closely resembled each other.
 One day, the tobacco plants started to die.
 He hired men to watch the fields.
 Soon, the men brought a woman to him and said, “We captured a witch!”